NordicHPC/sonar/util/README.md

 data definitions with structured comments) and extracts .md documentation, .yaml documentation (used by slurm-monitor), and JSON field tags (used by Sonar itself).

+### Data anonymizer

+In `anonymize/` is a program that will systematically anonymize Sonar output (rewriting user names, account names, and other things) so that output obtained on a live cluster can be published, typically for use in testing and documentation.

 ### Misc stuff

 In `config/` is some older, experimental name resolver code, it is used to debug node and cluster